4est-is-Forrest/square-iron/content/docs/General Context/_index.md

 #### _Tools utilized by any team member_

 Most of my code is to be used by other team members who are not coders.
 They can't be too complex to run or if they are, documentation and/or training must accompany them.

+#### _Windows_

+Primarily Windows 7 until Windows 10 became the new requirement Academically, I've used Python on Linux distributions.

 #### _Proxy Issues_